sosise/sosise-docs/documentation/unifiers.md

     public async index(request: Request, response: Response, next: NextFunction) {
         try {
             // Instantiate unifier
-            // At this step all request params are validated and mapped const unifier = new OrderCreatingUnifier(request.params);
+            // At this step request body is validated and mapped const unifier = new OrderCreatingUnifier(request.body);

             // Now we can use unifier params console.log(unifier.customerId);